Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 1. Throughput Measurement (Frames per Second)

 Enter the following command to display the FPS in the terminal.
-In this case, it should be around 49 FPS.
+In the example below, it reads around 49 FPS.
 ```
-sudo smartcam --file /media/sd-mmcblk0p1/walking-people.nv12.30fps.1080p.h264 -i h264 -W 1920 -H 1080 -r 30 --target dp --aitask facedetect -R
+sudo smartcam --file ${file.h264} -i h264 -W 1920 -H 1080 -r 30 --target dp --aitask facedetect -R
 ```
+where `${file.h264}` is the path to your h264 video file.

 You will see an image like the one below:

 <img src="/images/SOM_FPS.JPG">